Welcome to the Resources Page of our website!

-By no means do we have all the answers here, but the local, state and national websites will provide food for thought.
-Links have been recommended by school psychologists, by parents with a child on the autism spectrum, and by others.
+We hope you'll find helpful information.
+Links have been recommended by school psychologists, by parents with a child on the autism spectrum,

 Headquartered in Washington, D.C., works to protect and promote the dignity and inclusion of those with intellectual and developmental disabilities and offers a variety of resources on their website.

 An autism advocacy organization in the United States that sponsors autism research and conducts awareness and outreach activities.
 A bevy of resources and research are available and searchable by topic, the age of the person with ASD, by your relationship to that person, and more.

 Americans with Disabilities Act Information: